Bfgeshka/awesome-c/README.md

 * [lfittl/libpg_query](https://github.com/lfittl/libpg_query) - C library for accessing the PostgreSQL parser outside of the server environment
 * [maciejczyzewski/hashbase](https://github.com/maciejczyzewski/hashbase) - A fast, efficient on-disk/in-memory database with many different kind of data structures. :floppy_disk:
 * [maxmind/libmaxminddb](https://github.com/maxmind/libmaxminddb) - C library for the MaxMind DB file format
+* [mfragkoulis/PiCO_QL](https://github.com/mfragkoulis/PiCO_QL) - SQL query interface to C++ collections and C data structures.
+Also configurable as a loadable Linux kernel module and an extension to Valgrind tools.

 ## Data Structures and Types ##
 * [libhl][58] - Library implementing a thread-safe API to manage a range of data